penninesoaringclub/newsletter/content/posts/2025-04/index.md

 ### Neighbouring Clubs

 Our neighbours will also have restrictions due to lambing, which can change from year to year.
-Please check their websites before you travel.
+Please check their websites before you travel and there's a great article by Christina Richards in this month's Skywords (the Dales Club magazine) about [sheep farming and free flight](https://www.dhpc.org.uk/skywords/#url=https://docs.google.com/document/d/e/2PACX-1vQa9MiDCHH-H486ViInKKp9S2WMD92qpJzsPChte2zL0oMw-hWnenays-Ru8MFP_gTwKpZ7ykVn7c3d/pub), which is well worth your time (HT Emma Wrathall).

 ### Parlick